sameeraxiomine/LargeCollections/README.md

 The main thing to remember when using this library is, it supports the java.util.Map interface.
 The only method not supported (for performance reason) is  `public boolean containsValue(Object value)`

+## Map Attributes ##
+We provide implementations of java.util.Map.
+Each of these Map implementations has the following attributes

+1. `dbPath` - This is a folder where the LevelDB named cache is created.
+Default value is the folder provided by the java System property `java.io.tmpdir`

+2. `dbName` - The name of LevelDB Cache.
+Each Map should have a unique LevelDB backing database.
+The default value of this attribute is a value which is randomly generated.
+You can override it with your own user-defined name

+3. `cacheSize` - LevelDB uses an internal cache to improve its response time.
+This parameter is specified in MB.
+Its default value is `25`.

+4. `bloomFilterSize` - Internally we use bloom filter to make swift determination of if a key is contained in the underlying LevelDB database.
+BloomFilters need to know at the outset the approximate number of elements they will contain.
+Underestimating this size will lead to more false positives and consequently degrade your performance as the LevelDB will be checked for a key even when the key does not exist.
+Default value is `10000000` (10 million)

+## Map Constructors ##
+The constructors supported for each of the Map's are as follows-

+1. () - All default values Map attributes mentioned above.
+Note that the dbName is a randomly generated attribute for each map.

+2. (dbName) - Override the dbName attribute above.
+Other attributes take on default values

+3. (dbPath,dbName) - Override the dbPath and dbName attributes

+4. (dbPath,dbName,cacheSize) - Override the dbPath,dbName,cacheSize attributes

+5. (dbPath,dbName,cacheSize,bloomFilterSize) - Override the dbPath,dbName,cacheSize,bloomFilterSize attributes

+## Map Types Supported ##
+There 5 main types of Maps

+1. FastKVMap<K,V> - This implementation `java.util.Map` expect you to provide SerDes classes for key and value classes used with this map.
+Each of the above constructor will take four more trailing parameters

+	- 	kSerClass This is a Serializer class used to serialize K instance.
+For example "`com.axiomine.largecollections.serdes.IntegerSerDes$SerFunction`" if K is of type `java.lang.Integer`
+	- 	vSerClass This is a Serializer class used to serialize V instance.
+For example "`com.axiomine.largecollections.serdes.IntegerSerDes$SerFunction`" if V is of type `java.lang.Integer`
+	- 	kDeSerClass This is a DeSerializer class used to deserialize K instance.
+For example "`com.axiomine.largecollections.serdes.IntegerSerDes$DeSerFunction`" if K is of type `java.lang.Integer`
+	- 	vDeSerClass This is a DeSerializer class used to deserialize V instance.
+For example "`com.axiomine.largecollections.serdes.IntegerSerDes$DeSerFunction`" if V is of type `java.lang.Integer`
+-

 #SerDes#